wkumari/draft-wkumari-dnsop-alt-tld/README.md

    the regular DNS context and so should not be looked up in the DNS context.
-Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some
+Unfortunately simply saying that "something should not happen" doesn't actually stop it from happening, so we need some rules to guide implementors and operators.
+The ALT TLD is delegated to "new style" AS112 servers, and so recursive and stub resolvers will get NXDOMAIN for all queries.

+   1. Iterative resolvers SHOULD follow the advice in [RFC6303], Section 3.